davetron5000/double-space/README.md

     - ellipsis are replaced by three periods
     - a period followed by more that one space is replaced by a period followed by a single space
   - `ds` will fail if there are any spelling errors
+* `ds` in a fresh directory will create the necessary boilerplate to start a new project
+* `ds -a 2 -s 3` will create `act2/scene3.md` using the internal template